 It was a glorious day for the Strawberry Fair and the FoMC stall was very busy all day with children carefully making bat masks and little alder bees and colouring beautiful butterflies.
 Meantime the shade of the tent was a good spot for parents with young babies to sit and relax and learn about the wildlife and trees on the Common.

 There is plenty of work to do on the Common and in the Orchard.
 Jobs include planting and weeding, pruning fruit trees and hedges, removing brambles and nettles, cutting and raking grass.
 It is good fun as the smiling face on the left makes clear.
-Volunteering sessions will continue throughout the summer months between 11am-1pm on the SECOND SUNDAY OF EACH MONTH - on 11 June, 9 July, 13 August, 10 September and 8 October.
+Volunteering sessions will continue throughout the winter but at dates yet to be decided.
 Gloves and tools supplied or bring your own.
 There is usually cake and drink available.
-Non-members warmly welcome.

 We would like to thank the Cambridge Building Society for their generous help in installing a new water butt in the orchard entrance which collects water from the roof of the CBS building next door.
 The water butt (obtained from the Cambridge Water Company) will reduce the amount of carrying needed to keep newly planted shrubs and bulbs well watered which is a back breaking job!